iamnasirudeen/config.tiny/README.md

 cd `path/to/project/` && mkdir config && cd config && touch default.json
 ```

+The code above helps you create a config folder and also a default.json file inside the folder then you can use it like this.

-The content of the default.json file should look like the one below.
+The content of the `default.json` file should look like the one below.

 ```js
 {